 Can you still get life insurance during COVID-19?

-He notes that, because many people (and insurance companies) are honoring the CDC’s social distancing guidelines, in-person blood or urine tests and weigh-ins aren’t possible now.
+Because many people (and insurance companies) are honoring the CDC’s social distancing guidelines, in-person blood or urine tests and weigh-ins aren’t possible now.
 That means insurance companies currently have fewer potential reasons to reject applicants for coverage.

 “To make it easier for consumers to apply for a policy under these unusual circumstances, more than a quarter of U.S. life insurers have expanded their automated underwriting practices,” says Catherine Theroux, director of public relations for LIMRA.
 “One in 5 U.S. companies have postponed or waived paramedical requirements.”